Hemorrhoids Explained - Symptoms, Causes, and Simple Home Remedies

 Understanding which type you have is the single most important step, because the symptoms and the best treatments differ meaningfully between them.

-Internal hemorrhoids develop inside the rectum, above the dentate line where there are very few pain-sensitive nerve endings.
-This means they often cause no pain at all — even when swollen.
+Develop inside the rectum, above the dentate line where there are very few pain-sensitive nerve endings.

 The most common symptoms are bright red bleeding during bowel movements and a sensation of incomplete emptying.